cris-zapata/FSK-Module/README.md

 ## Known limitations & tuning direction

-- **Op-amp rail behavior (main sim-vs-bench gap).** The simulation uses LT1800 rail-to-rail parts; the breadboard uses TL081, which can't swing within ~1.5 V of each rail on a single-ended output.
+- **Op-amp rail behavior (sim-vs-bench gap).** The simulation uses LT1800 rail-to-rail parts; the breadboard uses TL081, which can't swing within ~1.5 V of each rail on a single-ended output.
 This directly explains the reduced D swing and why the hardware decode doesn't reach clean 0/5 V TTL.
-Moving the two output decision stages to a real comparator (LM339/393 open-collector + pull-up) or a rail-to-rail part — while keeping the TL081s in the analog stages — is the fix, alongside re-simulating with the TL081 model so sim matches bench.
+Moving the two output decision stages to a real comparator (LM339/393 open-collector + pull-up) or a rail-to-rail part while keeping the TL081s in the analog stages is the fix, alongside re-simulating with the TL081 model so sim matches bench.
-- **Encoder low-tone frequency.** Pre-tuning, the logic-0 tone measured ~322 Hz against the 450 Hz target; since f ∝ 1/RC, lowering the low-state timing resistance to ~0.72× pulls it up to target.
+- **Encoder low-tone frequency.** Pre-tuning, the logic-0 tone measured ~322 Hz against the 450 Hz target; since f is proportional to 1/RC, lowering the low-state timing resistance to ~0.72× pulls it up to target.
 The high tone measured ~781 Hz (close).
 - **Discriminator decision margin.** The two tones' detector levels sit close together near the D comparator threshold, so the comparator can idle in its linear region.
-Widening the ripple-amplitude spread between tones and adding hysteresis on the D comparator sharpens the decision.
+Widening the ripple amplitude spread between tones and adding hysteresis on the D comparator sharpens the decision.
 - **Decode latency.** The detector RC time constants trade ripple-smoothing against response speed; the observed delay is that trade-off, tunable by shortening the detector time constants once the swing issue is resolved.

 ## Where this goes

 This is the deterministic baseline.
-The next step is replacing the two fixed sinusoidal tones with **two chaotic carriers** (Chaos Shift Keying, per Dedieu et al. above), generated by a Chua's circuit and recovered through synchronization at the receiver — trading the plainly-visible FSK spectrum for a noise-like, harder-to-intercept one.
-That connects this modem directly to my Chua's-circuit oscillator build and is the throughline I'm working toward: **understand how a bit rides on frequency → prove I can encode and recover it → make the carrier chaotic for security.**
+The next step is replacing the two fixed sinusoidal tones with **two chaotic carriers** (Chaos Shift Keying, per the survey above), generated by a Chua's circuit and recovered through synchronization at the receiver which trades the visible FSK spectrum for a noise-like, harder to intercept one.
+That connects this module directly to my Chua's chaotic circuit oscillator build and is the throughline I'm working toward: **understand how a bit rides on frequency → prove I can encode and recover it → make the carrier chaotic for security.**

 ## Bill of materials (key parts)